juliagong/smartmirror/README.md

 Supports drawing strings of different integer scales with supported fonts.

 ### `font_gen`
-Contains the scripts used for generation of `.bmp` image for fonts and generation of the necessary C data structure from the `.bmp` image (see *References* for source attribution).
+Contains the two python scripts used for generation of `.bmp` image for fonts and generation of the necessary C data structure from the `.bmp` image (see *References* for source attribution).
++ [`generate_font_bitmap.py`](https://github.com/cs107e/juliagong-danielkang92-evandeo-project/blob/master/font_gen/generate_font_bitmap.py): Modified from open-source [Bitmap Font Generation Script](http://github.com/sole/snippets/blob/master/gimp/generate_bitmap_font/sole_generate_bitmap_font.py) for Gimp software.
+Allows for generation of a `.bmp` image with monospaced characters for font creation that is then parsed by `convert_bmp.py`.
++ [`convert_bmp.py`](https://github.com/cs107e/juliagong-danielkang92-evandeo-project/blob/master/font_gen/convert_bmp.py): Modified from code provided by Chris Gregg.
+Allows for generation of a C data structure from a provided `.bmp` image that is compatible with the `gl.c` module.

 ### `website`
 Three python scripts are hosted at Evander's Stanford directory.
-The
 + [`gettime.py`](http://web.stanford.edu/~evandeo/cgi-bin/gettime.py): Utilizes python's datetime object to print out the current date and time
 + [`getweather.py`](http://web.stanford.edu/~evandeo/cgi-bin/getweather.py): Utilizes OpenWeatherMap to print current weather conditions in Palo Alto.
 Current temperature is provided in Fahrenheit and Celsius, with the integer and decimal parts printed separately to ease use with snprintf.
 + [`getheadlines.py`](http://web.stanford.edu/~evandeo/cgi-bin/getheadlines.py): Displays the top 10 headlines from this [Google News rss feed](https://news.google.com/_/rss/search?q=reuters+news+-schedule&hl=en-US&gl=US&ceid=US:en).
 Each headline is terminated with a '^' to ease processing by the pi.